 The Fund is responsible for funding the construction and distribution of assets to the Department by issuing revenue bonds and by the collection of an excise tax.
-The Fund cooperates with the various cities within Maricopa County in the construction and maintenance of roads.
+The Fund cooperates with various governmental entities within Maricopa County in the construction and maintenance of roads.